FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/use_saml.md

 ### Service Provider

 A Service Provider, SP, protects access to requested resources, such as web sites and applications by applying a security policy.
 For example, the SP blocks all access to an unauthenticated user and routes the request to the Identity Provider.
-As such, <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> acts as an SP.
+As such, {{< TransferCFT/componentlongname  >}} acts as an SP.

 ### Identity Provider